DanielSmith/alap/README.md

 ____
 ## Overview

-Alap enables attaching menus to links.
+Alap enables attaching menus to links and images.

 The traditional approach with an HTML anchor has been "each anchor, one target".
 Alap gives a flexible way to turn that into "each anchor, many targets".
 It can be used in a very simple mode ("I want this item, another item, and another, and that's it").